 Don’t forget to put QR codes linking to video tours on your Just Listed and Just Sold real estate postcards, fliers, and on your ‘For Sale’ signs.
 This will allow potential home buyers to see your listing without you even being present.

-The biggest advantage of YouTube video tours is getting leads, and not just any leads but powerful ones.
+The biggest advantage of YouTube video marketing tours is getting real estate leads, and not just any leads but powerful ones.
 If someone wants to set an appointment to see the house in person after watching one of your video tours, you know that they are VERY interested and you got a lead with a ready-to-act buyer.
 Video or virtual tours help save your time by weeding out a sizable percentage of “tire kickers” who are just “window shopping.”

-After Google’s recent major updates of YouTube’s structure, video tours became one of the best marketing tools Realtors can use to generate business.
+After Google’s recent major updates of YouTube’s structure, real estate video marketing tours became one of the best tools Realtors can use to generate business.
 Not only does Google rank search engine optimized YouTube videos very highly compared to regular websites, but it also includes them more and more into their related products (i.e. Google+, etc.) making Youtube one of the most effective real estate marketing tools that is often overlooked by both experienced and new agents.

 Here is a list of YouTube Musts along with Real Estate Search Engine Optimization Tips: